ysukhoverkhov/ysukhoverkhov.github.io/content/life-changing-knowledge.md

 It's about integration patterns between (micro)services.
 It's quite objective.
 Almost all you need to know in one book.

-# Being functional and reactive.
+# Being functional and reactive

 Being functional and controlling side effects has its value.
 Not going to convince, stuff bellow for already convinced.

 ### ["Category Theory for Programmers"](https://github.com/hmemcpy/milewski-ctfp-pdf/) by Bartosz Milewski

 Bartosz Milewski explains Category Theory and gives examples of its applicability for software engineering.
 Essential if you want to understand why our beloved Cats, ZIO, and their friends are like that.
-Why monad is defined as it is and why its laws defined as they and not differently?
+Why is monad defined as it is and why are its laws defined as they and not differently?

 And OMG, it's hard.
 I get back to it from time to time to refresh base math and find out is the material more clear now?
 I still have no idea what's going on in advanced topics there.